ACEP respects the privacy of its members and other visitors to its Web site. To protect online privacy, ACEP has implemented the following policy.

 ACEP Member Services and Products.
 Generally, ACEP uses data collected to improve its own web content; to respond to visitors' interests, needs and preferences; and to develop new products and services.

 Disclosures to Third Parties.
-ACEP also makes member contact information securely available through the ACEP Members Directory to other members through its Web site: Members may remove themselves from the Members Directory or specify what contact information is included by logging into their ACEP online profile and editing their "Mail & Member Directory Preference Information," or by contacting ACEP Member Services at (800) 798-1822, or firstname.lastname@example.org.
+ACEP also makes member contact information securely available through the ACEP Members Directory to other members through its Web site: Members may remove themselves from the Members Directory or specify what contact information is included by logging into their ACEP online profile and editing their "Mail & Member Directory Preference Information," or by contacting ACEP Member Care by phone or text at 888-817-2237, or email@example.com.

 On occasion, ACEP may also provide limited data to third parties that offer products and services.
 These limited data include names, job titles, companies and preferred mailing addresses, but do not include business phone numbers, business fax numbers or e-mail addresses.
-Users may request ACEP refrain from disclosing contact data to third parties by logging into their ACEP profile online and changing their "Mail & Member Directory Preference Information," or by contacting ACEP Member Services at (800) 798-1822, or email@example.com.
+Users may request ACEP refrain from disclosing contact data to third parties by logging into their ACEP profile online and changing their "Mail & Member Directory Preference Information," or by contacting ACEP Member Care by phone or text at 888-817-2237, or firstname.lastname@example.org.

 Credit Card Account Information.
 ACEP does not disclose credit card account information provided by its members and customers.
 When members and customers choose to pay using their credit cards, ACEP submits the information needed to obtain payment to the appropriate clearinghouse.
 Credit card information submitted online is transmitted using SSL (Secure Socket Layer) encryption.
 SSL is a proven coding system that lets your browser automatically encrypt, or scramble, data before you send it to us.